ebenz99/FacePatrol/README.md

 First, credit to Hayden Riewe's LockAway Repo that can be found here: 'https://github.com/hriewe/LockAway' --much of this code was adapted from that.

+Second, this is still a work in progress.